npragin/hpe-mpii-comparative/README.md

   - Loss function combining binary cross-entropy and smooth L1 loss

 ### 2. Bottom-Up Approach
+- **Background**:
+  - Bottom-up approaches identify all keypoints present in the full image, then group them into individual people
 - **Architecture**:
   - ResNet-50 backbone followed by iterative refinement stages
   - Predicts heatmaps for joint locations and Part Affinity Fields (PAFs) for limb connections